 - Silent Temple Burn.
-Please assist in complying with the artist’s request for a silent burn and allow at least a 20 minute silent buffer before that burn, usually Saturday at 8pm (subject to change due to weather conditions).
+Please assist in complying with the artist’s request for a silent burn and allow at least a 20 minute silent buffer before that burn (subject to change due to weather conditions).
 There will be a signal when the silent burn ends.
 Mutant Vehicles are specifically requested to respect the silent period and watch for ON/OFF signals from Rangers or Perimeter Crew.

 - Mobile Sound Systems: all mobile rigs must be registered at DMV and will be

 advised of the Loud All Night Zones and any restrictions or curfews in certain areas.
 The same common sense ideas apply to them.
 Sound schedules for specific locations will need to be co-ordinated with Sound Rangers.

 - The curfew for campsite sound systems – including car systems – is 10 pm.

 - Sound Committee will review the proposed placement, orientation indicated in sound project registrations.
 On site, this will be signed off once the rig has been set up.
 Any changes to the signed off plan (submitted in registration) must be signed off by the Sound Committee.

 - If you are bringing a sound rig as your Theme camp gift, it is a requirement to camp next to your rig.
 This is in order to ensure that sound crews are always aware of the throw, loudness and potential impact their rig is having on neighbouring areas and camps.

 - Respect that we are in a private nature reserve: bass travels far, and has a very